The Seasons of Fluff: Understanding Your Rabbit’s Moulting Cycle

 Recognising the Signs

-The first step to supporting your rabbit through moulting is recognizing when it’s happening.
+The first step to supporting your rabbit through moulting is recognising when it’s happening.
 You’ll notice more fur than usual around their living area, and you may see them grooming themselves more often.
 During heavy moults, you might even find large clumps of fur coming loose.
-This is normal, but it does require some extra attention from you.
+This is entirely normal, but it does require some extra care and attention from you.

 Health Concerns Associated with Moulting

 While moulting is a natural process, it does carry some health considerations.
-Unlike cats, rabbits cannot vomit, so ingested fur, whilst completely normal to pass through the gut, can lead to a slowing of the digestive system if ingested in large quantities.
-This can lead to GI stasis, which is a very serious condition in rabbits.
+Unlike cats, rabbits cannot vomit, so ingested fur, while completely normal to pass through the gut, can lead to a slowing of the digestive system if ingested in large quantities potentially leading to gastrointestinal (GI) stasis, a very serious and potentially life threatening condition in rabbits.
 It is important to monitor your rabbit’s appetite, behaviour, and faecal output, particularly during this time.
 Any signs of lethargy, decreased appetite, or smaller-than-normal faecal pellets should prompt a visit to the vet.

 How to Support Your Rabbit

-• Regular Grooming: Brush your rabbit gently but thoroughly every day during heavy moulting to remove loose fur and help prevent excessive ingestion.
-A soft bristle brush or a rubber grooming mitt designed for rabbits is ideal.
+- Regular Grooming: Brush your rabbit gently but thoroughly every day during heavy moulting to remove loose fur and reduce the risk of excessive ingestion.
+A soft bristle brush or a rubber grooming mitt designed for rabbits works the best.

-• Hydration: Encourage your rabbit to drink plenty of water.
-This helps keep their digestive system flushed and functioning properly.
+- Hydration: Encourage your rabbit to drink plenty of water to keep their digestive system flushed and functioning properly.
 You can offer your rabbits water in bowls and bottles or provide them with a water fountain to encourage them to drink more.

 Moulting is a natural part of your rabbit’s life, reflecting changes in the environment and their adaptation to it.
 While it can be a messy and sometimes worrisome time, with the right care and attention, your rabbit will come through each moulting season healthier and happier.
 Think of each moulting season as a time to renew and refresh – a fluffy reminder of the cycle of nature.

-Watch our video on how to look after Rabbits in Moulting Season.
+Watch our video on how to look after rabbits in the moulting season.